Emmy® Nominated PBS Series

 Season Two: Landscapes Through Time with David Dunlop

-All 8 half-hour Episodes of Season Two are available on 2 DVDs (4 hours of Programming)
+All 8 half-hour Episodes of Season Two are available on 2 DVDs (4 hours of Programming) and NOW ONLINE

 Season Two of Landscapes Through Time with David Dunlop is the second season of the innovative, lively and entertaining Emmy® and CINE Golden Eagle Award winning PBS series that takes you to the actual locations in Italy and the United States that inspired the great artists J.M.W.
 Turner, John Singer Sargent, Francesco Guardi, James Abbott McNeill Whistler, Winslow Homer, and the Hudson River artists to create some of their most iconic works.
 The eight half-hour programs of Season Two explore the lives, techniques and inspiration of these master artists through a combination of discussion and demonstration in the beautiful locations that inspired them.
 Inspired by David Dunlop’s infectious enthusiasm and encyclopedic knowledge, Landscapes Through Time combines art, history, travel, philosophy, science and technique to explore the lives and art of a wide range of different artists, creating a new way for artists as well as a general television audience to experience and visually participate in the power and magic of the act of artistic creation.

-Buy the Special Edition Artist-Length DVD Set
+Buy the Special Edition Artist-Length Season Two Series DVD Set

 30 Second Video of Season Two: Landscapes Through Time with David Dunlop

 Program 201 – J.M.W.
 Turner’s Visions of Venice